gustybear/website_academic/content/project/research/x96_multi_moda_pair_sienna/index.md

   What distinguishes our adversary model is that the system’s legitimate user could also be an attacker.
 They may seek to eavesdrop the pairing between the PRMS and their phone to extract the security key, decrypt and review the data before a doctor examines it.
 They may also leverage the eavesdropped key in order to transmit false data to the mobile device, manipulating the testing outcome.

+{{< gallery-enhance album="modality" numbered="true" caption="Sensing modalities for at-home OSA screening system.">}}
 ***

 # Methodology
 SIENNA incorporates four main elements to ensure that the breathing pattern monitored by the PRMS is that of the desired patient, and protect the transmitted information from eavesdropper attacks.
 The pairing procedure of SIENNA is shown in the gallery below.
 It begins when the user visits a doctor to obtain the test authorization.
 During the visit, the doctor attaches a respiratory belt to the patient, and pairs it to the user's mobile device OSA app.
 Once arriving home, the user lies in bed and the PRMS automatically pairs with the mobile device based on the respiration pattern observed by both the PRMS and the respiratory belt.
 Once the pairing completes, both links from the PRMS and respiration belt to the mobile device are secure.
 The user can freely choose either the respiratory belt or PRMS for OSA screening, and the selected modality communicates encrypted OSA data to the mobile device.
 Once testing is completed, the user revisits the doctor and uploads the OSA screening from the mobile device.
 The doctor runs a compliance check and examines whether there were any significant gaps or inconsistencies with the OSA data.
 Based on the compliance check report, the doctor decides whether to accept or reject the OSA screening.

+{{< gallery-enhance album="sienna" numbered="true" caption="SIENNA Overview">}}

 ### JADE-ICA
 Joint Approximate Diagonalization of Eigenmatrices for Independent Component Analysis (JADE-ICA) is an algorithm for separating independent sources from a mixed signal.
 SIENNA uses JADE-ICA to separate mixed breathing patterns, in the event the PRMS picks up the breathing of multiple subjects.